EdoardoZappia/Cloud_exam/exercise_advanced_1/README.md

 ---

 This guide provides all the necessary steps to set up a cloud-based file storage system using Nextcloud on Kubernetes.
-The repository contains the essential configuration files (`values.yaml`, `ingress.yaml`, `secrets.yaml`, `metallb.yaml`) that must be adapted according to your environment.
+The repository contains the essential configuration files (`values.yaml`, `ingress.yaml`, `secrets.yaml`, `metallb.yaml`, `persistent-volume.yaml` containing als pvc) that must be adapted according to your environment.